External Validity in Research

 External validity refers to the extent to which a study’s findings may be applied to other contexts.
 External validity, in simple terms, indicates that the findings or conclusions gained from your research can be applied to other studies.
 In terms of external validity, the findings of the study can be applied to other situations.

 External validity threats: Factors affecting the external validity

 The two important factors which might create a threat to the external validity of research results are:

-In addition to the above, the other factors which might influence the external validity of research are situational factors such as characteristics of population, noise, location, time, etc. All these variables might influence the generalization of findings.
-In a few cases, characteristics or features of the sample can be responsible for the influence on the generalization of findings.
+In addition to the above, the other factors which might influence the external validity of research are situational factors such as characteristics of the population, noise, location, time, etc. All these variables might influence the generalization of findings.
+In a few cases, characteristics or features of the sample can be responsible for influencing the generalization of findings.

-For example You conduct research on smoking sensation after one week of issues faced by the general surgeon the well-publicized results of the latest smoking and cancer studies, you might get different results than if you had done it the week before.
+For example, if You conduct research on smoking sensation after one week of issues faced by the general surgeon and the well-publicized results of the latest smoking and cancer studies, you might get different results than if you had done it the week before.